ErikVeland/dotNETQuiz/laravel-backend/README.md

 # Laravel Backend for Fullstack Academy

 This is the Laravel backend module for Fullstack Academy that provides RESTful API endpoints for Laravel-specific content.

-**Note**: Due to environment constraints, this Laravel backend is simulated within the .NET application rather than running as a separate service.
-The actual Laravel content is served directly from the .NET backend as mock data.
+The Laravel backend represents a complete, standalone Laravel application structure that is integrated with the .NET backend through a sophisticated pattern.

 ## Features

-- RESTful API for Laravel lessons and interview questions (simulated)
+- RESTful API for Laravel lessons and interview questions
-- SQLite database structure definition (migrations)
+- Database structure definition (migrations)
 - Eloquent ORM model definitions
 - API rate limiting
 - JSON response format

 ## API Endpoints

-These endpoints are simulated in the .NET backend and not actually served by this Laravel application:
+These endpoints represent the intended RESTful API structure for the Laravel backend:

 ### Lessons
 - `GET /api/laravel/lessons` - List all Laravel lessons